markdoc/docs/pages/docs/nextjs.md

 ## Before you get started

 This guide assumes that you already have a Next.js app.
-If you are starting from scatch, follow the steps in [Getting Started](https://nextjs.org/docs).
+If you are starting from scratch, follow the steps in [getting started with Next.js](https://nextjs.org/docs).

 ## Setup